 Tim LeMaster 08:29

-most likely, not just, they don't want to risk getting burned, force, now they have been burned.
+Most likely, not just they don't want to risk getting burned, of course.
+Now they have been burned.
 And, of course, the word is out around SolarWinds.
 And everybody, almost everybody's trying to remove that.
-But now we're learning as incident response teams continue to analyze this.
-We're learning other vectors, other methods that this actor has been using to get access.
-So it's this continues to evolve, as you pointed out at the very beginning.
+But now we're learning as incident response teams continue to analyze this, we’re learning other vectors, other methods that this actor has been using to get access.
+So, as this continues to evolve, as you pointed out at the very beginning…

 Hank Schless 08:53

 Right, absolutely.
-So to bring it back a little bit.
-One term that you use that I think is it's been thrown around, supply chain, right, people think about supply chain, and they think about physical goods.
-But the fact is that there's a software supply chain as well, you know, developers developing an application delivering it to the end user is.
+So, to bring it back a little bit.
+One term that you use that I think is, it's been thrown around, “supply chain,” right?
+People think about supply chain and they think about physical goods.
+But the fact is that there's a software supply chain as well, you know, developers developing an application, delivering it to the end user.
 So where does that software supply chain play into this?
 And has this kind of brought light to that as a threat vector?

 Tim LeMaster 09:21

-Yeah, supply chain is, is an issue that has long been considered no a viable legitimate threat vector.
+Yeah, supply chain is an issue that has long been considered not a viable, legitimate threat vector.
 For a long time, it was primarily thought of as more of a hardware issue, right?
 If you're building routers or switches or firewalls or something like that.
 But in the software community, it's long been understood that there are supply chain concerns there as well.
-Both software you know, solutions as a whole solution is not developed.
-All internally in house by one software development team.
-It's often takes in open source code and components from here and there.
-Always pull Ace and bundles that into an overall solution.
-And in fact, we saw an example of this a compromise of supply chain back in 2015, I think it was, there was a compromise of the iOS Xcode development environment.
-That's not exactly sure it wasn't the development environment.
+Both software, you know, solutions as a whole solution is not developed all internally in-house by one software development team.
+It often takes in open source code and components from here and there and bundles that into an overall solution.
+And in fact, we saw an example of this a compromise of supply chain back in 2015, I think it was.
+There was a compromise of the iOS Xcode development environment.
+It’s not exactly sure it wasn't the development environment.
 Let me describe that a little bit further.
-Xcode is the the software that's used to develop iOS applications.
+Xcode is the software that's used to develop iOS applications.
 And when Apple releases new versions of iOS, there's often the scramble for developers to recompile their application to operate in that new environment.
-So when they go from 11 to 12, or 13, to 14, or something like that, the developers of those apps want to make sure their application works correctly in that new environment.
+So when they go from 11 to 12 or 13 to 14, or something like that, the developers of those apps want to make sure their application works correctly in that new environment.
 They want to do that quickly.
 And so they'll look for the Xcode for the new version, and download it and try to recompile your app using that.
-And in 2015, some application developers did that and downloaded a version of Xcode, not from Apple directly, but off the internet that had been compromised with a Trojan.
-And so as they recompile their apps, they did exactly what we're talking about here.
-They compiled in malware into that into that code.
-And so that was a an example of where we saw a supply chain compromise applied to mobile back in the 2015 timeframe.
+And in 2015, some application developers did that and downloaded a version of Xcode, not from Apple directly but off the internet, that had been compromised with a Trojan.
+And so as they recompiled their apps, they did exactly what we're talking about here.
+They compiled the malware into that code.
+And so that was an example of where we saw a supply chain compromise applied to mobile back in the 2015 timeframe.
 And that continues to be a possibility with almost all applications, because over the years, certainly one of the things we've almost always seen is very few mobile apps are developed from scratch, almost all of them use additional libraries, advertising SDKs and other sources of code that they have to bring together to build their applications.
 Yes, absolutely.

 Hank Schless 11:49